 Selected by Patricia Smith for the 2025 Miller Williams Poetry series

-One of Literary Hub’s Most Anticipated Books of the Year
+One of Literary Hub’s favorite books of 2025

 In her debut collection True Mistakes, the poet Lena Moses-Schmitt unleashes her powers of scrutiny on herself and on works of art to interrogate the essential nature of consciousness, identity, and time.